-Quill Legal is a law firm and provides fixed price legal advice and assistance to its clients.
+Quill Legal is a law firm and provides legal advice and assistance to its clients.
 It is regulated by the Law Society of Scotland and is firmly committed to the protection of its clients’ privacy.

 The personal data that Quill Legal processes in order to provide its legal services relates to its clients and other individuals as necessary.
 To process means to collect, store and use.

 WHY WE NEED TO PROCESS YOUR PERSONAL INFORMATION

 Personal information includes your name and contact details.
 We need it so that we can provide you with the service requested by you and to communicate with you efficiently.
 We may also use that information to provide you with legal updates and to promote our services.

 We are under a legal obligation to process certain personal information relating to our clients for the purposes of complying with the Law Society of Scotland requirements for solicitors and with relevant legislation including that relating to anti-money laundering.

 WHO WE SHARE YOUR PERSONAL INFORMATION WITH